-In order to simplify the obligations of the Partnership under the laws of several jurisdictions in which we conduct business, our activities consist of four reportable segments, which are conducted through ETP's Operating Partnerships.
+In order to simplify the obligations of Energy Transfer Partners, L.P. under the laws of several jurisdictions in which we conduct business, our activities consist of four reportable segments, which are conducted through four subsidiary operating partnerships (collectively the "Operating Partnerships").

-- ETC OLP a Texas limited partnership engaged in midstream and intrastate transportation and storage natural gas operations; - ET Interstate the parent company of Transwestern and ETC MEP, both Delaware limited liability companies engaged in interstate transportation of natural gas; - HOLP a Delaware limited partnership primarily engaged in retail propane operations; and - Titan a Delaware limited partnership engaged in retail propane operations.
+La Grange Acquisition, L.P., dba Energy Transfer Company ("ETC OLP"), a Texas limited partnership engaged in midstream and intrastate transportation and storage natural gas operations;

+- Energy Transfer Interstate Holdings, LLC ("ET Interstate"), the parent company of Transwestern Pipeline Company, LLC ("Transwestern") and ETC Midcontinent Express Pipeline, LLC ("ETC MEP"), both Delaware limited liability companies engaged in interstate transportation of natural gas; - Heritage Operating L.P. ("HOLP"), a Delaware limited partnership primarily engaged in retail propane operations; and - Titan Energy Partners, LP ("Titan"), a Delaware limited partnership engaged in retail propane operations.

-The Partnership, the Operating Partnerships, and their subsidiaries are collectively referred to in this report as "we", "us", "ETE", "Energy Transfer" or the "Partnership."
+The Partnership, the Operating Partnerships, and their subsidiaries are collectively referred to in this report as "we", "us", "ETP", "Energy Transfer" or the "Partnership."